-We arecurrently in the midst of another PCS move and we thought things were going really well.
-We were pretty satisfied with our packers and the driver seemed to be a nice guy, too.
+A military spouse shared the following story: We were in the midst of another PCS move and thought things were going well.
+We were satisfied with our packers, and the driver seemed like a nice guy, too.

-As luck would have it, JD was on his way to the local moving company to weigh our empty truck and when he arrived, our driver Thomas was also there -dropping off our crates.
-JD spoke with Thomas and told him there was no way we had that much weight.
-Thomas said he'd double check the trailer and make sure no one else's stuff was on there and then get a reweigh.
-I was content with that answer because I was certain it was just a mistake.
+My husband happened to be on his way to the local moving company to weigh our empty truck.
+When he arrived, our driver Thomas was there dropping off our crates.
+He told Thomas there was no way we had that much weight.
+Thomas said he'd double-check the trailer, make sure no one else's stuff was on there and get a reweigh.

 Still, my husband felt something was off.
 Before leaving, he asked another warehouse employee to call him when the reweigh was complete.
 When that woman called back, she had some interesting news: The driver weighed again and came back with the same weight.